Sabdham: Development

-On 14 December 2022, Arivazhagan Venkatachalam announced that he was collaborating with Aadhi Pinisetty after Eeram (2009) for his next directional.
-Touted to be in the horror genre, Venkatachalam stated "After Eeram, I've done films mainly in the thriller and action genres, and now, with this film, I'm returning to horror."
+On 14 December 2022, Arivazhagan announced that he was collaborating with Aadhi Pinisetty after Eeram (2009) for his next directional.
+Touted to be in the horror genre, Arivazhagan stated "After Eeram, I've done films mainly in the thriller and action genres, and now, with this film, I'm returning to horror."
 He described that "adventure horror" is more suitable for the film than "comedy horror", "thriller horror" and "romantic horror".
 Siva of 7G Films and S. Banupriya Siva of AAlpha Frames jointly funded the film.
-Venkatachalam and Pinisetty would be reuniting with Thaman S, as he also was part of Eeram.
+Arivazhagan and Pinisetty would be reuniting with Thaman S, as he also was part of Eeram.
 Arun Bathmanaban of Magamuni (2019) fame was roped in to handle the cinematography, while National Film Awards winner V. J. Sabu Joseph was crewed to edit the film.
-Venkatachalam further stated "We will be shooting it in Tamil, but will simultaneously be releasing a dubbed version in Telugu", which was also followed for Eeram.
+Arivazhagan further stated "We will be shooting it in Tamil, but will simultaneously be releasing a dubbed version in Telugu", which was also followed for Eeram.

 Casting

 On 27 February 2023, it was announced that Lakshmi Menon was cast to play the lead actress role in the film, pairing opposite Aadhi for the first time.
-Venkatachalam stated "All I can reveal is that it [her role] will be a performance-orientated role, something we haven't witnessed before."
+Arivazhagan stated "All I can reveal is that it [her role] will be a performance-orientated role, something we haven't witnessed before."
 On 4 March, Redin Kingsley was announced to have been cast as a comedian in the film.
 Five days later, Laila was announced to be part of the cast, while Simran was also announced as other important character as Laila, seven days later.
-Arivazhagan Venkatachalam described them both as "Very professionals and co-operative."
+Arivazhagan described them both as "Very professionals and co-operative."
 And stated "As performers, they are single-take artistes, who absorb the character's requirements before we shoot and are fully focused during their shots."